seng438-winter-2022/seng438-a5-asma21976/Assignment5-ReportTemplate.md

 The group has gotten more comfortable and familiar with the tools (SRTAT & RDC), but more guidance and hands on experience would be preffered.

 # Comments/feedback on the lab itself
+To reduce the challenges we all had to confront, it would be more efficient for all students if the lab software was compatible with all operating systems.
+Furthermore, more instructions would have been beneficial in helping us grasp how the instruments operated and what their outcomes indicated.
+When requested to utilise a new tool, learning how to use it without sufficient instructions is incredibly difficult and time-consuming.